soomtochukwu/GV/smartC/README.md

      - `address _person2`: Address of the second candidate.
      - `string calldata _purpose`: Purpose of the election.
      - `string calldata _position`: Position being contested in the election.
-     - `string calldata _context`: Context or additional details about the election.
+     - `string calldata _context`: Location or Institution where the election is goin on.
    - **Returned Data**: None
    - **Event Emitted**:
-     - `electionStarted(uint256 indexed id, string purpose, string position, string context, address indexed moderator)`
+     - `electionStarted(uint256 indexed id)`
-       - `id`: Unique ID of the election.
+       - `id`: Unique ID of the election which can be used to query the smart contract for the given election details.
-       - `purpose`: Purpose of the election.
-       - `position`: Position being contested.
-       - `context`: Additional details about the election.
-       - `moderator`: Address of the moderator who initiated the election.
    - **Modifiers**:
      - `onlyModerators`: Ensures that only a moderator can call this function.
    - **Description**:
      This function allows a moderator to start a new election with two candidates.
-The purpose, position, and context of the election are provided as arguments.
+The purpose, position, and context of the election are provided as arguments. **ELECTION LASTS FOR 4 DAYS BY DEFAULT, THISCAN BE CHANGED BY CALLING _changeElectionDuration(uint electionId, uint newDuration)_ FUNCTION**.

 #### 4. **`castVote`**
    - **Arguments**: